Graph Condensation for Inductive Node Representation Learning: Preliminaries

 Graph condensation~\cite{jin2022graph} is proposed to learn a synthetic graph with $N'\ll{N}$ nodes from the original graph $\mathcal{T}$, denoted by $\mathcal{S}=\{{\bf A'}, {\bf X'},{\bf Y'}\}$ with ${\bf A'}\in\mathbb{R}^{N'\times N'}$, ${\bf X'}\in\mathbb{R}^{N'\times d}$, ${\bf Y'}\in\{1,\ldots,C\}^{N'}$, such that a GNN $f(\cdot)$ solely trained on $\mathcal{S}$ can achieve comparable node classification performance to the one trained on the much larger $\mathcal{T}$ \cite{jin2022graph}:

-where $\mathrm{classifier}(\cdot)$ is a readout layer that maps the learned node embeddings into predicted class labels, ${\theta}$ denotes the parameterization of the GNN, and $\mathcal{L}(\cdot)$ is the classification loss (i.e., cross entropy in our case).
+where $\mathrm{classifier}(\cdot)$ is a readout layer that maps the learned node embeddings into predicted class labels, {$f_{\theta}(\cdot)$ denotes the GNN $f(\cdot)$ parameterized by ${\theta}$,} and $\mathcal{L}(\cdot)$ is the classification loss (i.e., cross entropy in our case).
 It is worth noting that, node classification is the most common task in GC, while other tasks like node-level regression and outlier detection can be easily applied with availability of labeled data.

 \textbf{Handling Inductive Nodes with $f_{{\theta}_{\mathcal{S}}}(\cdot)$}.
 As Eq. (\ref{eq_GCloss}) suggests, obtaining a fully trained GNN $f_{{\theta}_{\mathcal{S}}}(\cdot)$ has become much more computationally friendly because of the small-scale synthetic graph $\mathcal{S}$.
 Let us now investigate the cost of inductive inference, where a batch of $n$ new nodes join $\mathcal{T}$ during test time.
 Because inductive nodes are unable to establish edges with the synthetic nodes in $\mathcal{S}$, we have to resort to their connectivity with the original graph and aggregate information from nodes within $\mathcal{T}$.
 We denote their features as ${\bm x}\in{\mathbb{R}^{n\times d}}$, and use an incremental adjacency matrix ${\bm{a}}\in{\mathbb{R}^{n\times N}}$ to encode their connections with nodes in $\mathcal{T}$.
 To facilitate the forward pass described in Eq. (\ref{eq_GCN}), the adjacency and feature matrices are updated into: